 EPC stands for Earnings Per Click, and it is an industry-wide metric for determining the average commission per 100 clicks.
 Product owners often show this number to potential affiliates to demonstrate how well their program is performing.
-As an affiliate marketer, the EPC will tell you how much payment you will earn for activity on your links.
+As an affiliate marketer, Earnings per Click tells you the earnings potential of the affiliate marketing schemes you join.

 Let's get into more detail.
 If you are a product owner, you can use this article to understand the EPC metric better as well.

 Why EPC is an Important Metric for Affiliates?

 When you sign up to be an affiliate for a brand, you will typically get a personal affiliate link to share on your website or social media pages.
 When your website visitors or followers, click your link and complete certain actions on the brand website, you get a commission.